autocontracts/permissioned-blocks/whitepaper.md

 A smart contract function is programmed to produced a determined output for a set of given input parameters.
 The state of a smart contract is modified by sending input parameters of a function in a transaction message to the network.
 The transaction is validated by network and upon network consensus the new state becomes a permanent part of the blockchain.

-Issues with this standard method of storing the smart contract state information directly on the blockchain are:
+The disadvantage of storing smart contract state information directly on the blockchain and distributed to all nodes are:

 - <b> No privacy.</b> The state information that is stored on the blockchain's merkel tree is visible for all to see.
-The input parameters sent to the functions are are also in clear view for all to see.
+The input parameters sent to the functions are also in clear view for all to see.
-- <b> Cost. </b> Users are limited to the amount of data that can be sent in the transaction and stored on the blockchain due to the gas cost of processing and storing bytes.
+- <b> Cost. </b> Users are limited to the amount of data that can be sent in the transaction and stored on the blockchain due to the gas price for processing and storing that data.

 ## Separating State from Functional Behaviour

 If we separate the storage of the smart contract's state from its functional behaviour, we can then create a security model for ensuring the privacy of the contract's state information and significantly reduce the cost of data storage.

 To do this we need to program the smart contract functions as being [pure functions](https://en.wikipedia.org/wiki/Pure_function).
 In functional programming a pure function by design does not have the side-effect of storing state information during the execution.
+With Ethereum it is possible to so this with the Solidity programming language which I will show in an example below.

 To use a functional programming model with smart contracts, the previous contract state is combined with the current input parameters of a function to produce the new contract state.

 <p align="center">
 <img src="/images/smart-contract-using-pure-functions.png">
 <br>
 <b>A Smart Contract with Pure Functions</b> - An initial event, with parameter P1 is combined with the initial contract state of S0 to produce the new contract state S1.
-When another contract transaction occurs that has the input parameter P2, this combined with S1 to produce the new state S2.
+Another contract transaction occurs that has the input parameter P2 and is combined with S1 to produce the new state S2.
 </p>

 ## The Statechain

+To record the state changes of the smart contract and store on a decentralised storage system, IPFS was selected for the following reasons:
+- Has a decentralised p2p file sharing algorithm called BitSwap
+- The functionality to store data structures in object form - (IPLD)[https://github.com/ipld/specs]
+- Has good performance for streaming data.

-So rather than the contract's current state information and history being stored on the blockchain, this state information is instead stored on IPFS, a decentralised storage system.
-A linked list data structure is used for storing the state information such that each  change in state references the previous state.
+To store the history of the smart contract state changes, a linked list data structure was chosen such that each state change references the previous state.
+I have called this a <b>statechain</b>.

-IPFS blocks are content addressed, which means that the IPFS address is made by hashing a block's content.
-Therefore the statechain has the same useful feature of a blockchain, in that, if the content of any statechain block were to change then the hash of the head address would also change.
-This means that the smart contract only needs to store the IPFS address of the last state change to know that it has the full untampered history of the contract's state.
-Following all the referenced IPFS addresses in the linked list will resolve the complete statechain.
+IPFS divides data into sizes of 256KB blocks that are content addressed, which means that the IPFS address is that hash of a block's content.
+Therefore the statechain has the same useful features of a blockchain, in that, if the content of any block were to change then the hash of the head address would also change.
+This means that we only need the smart contract to store the IPFS address of the last state change in oder to know that this links to the full untampered history of the contract's state.
+We follow the link references to resolve the complete statechain.

-By only storing the latest statechain IPFS address in the contract significantly reduces the contract storage costs to be negligible in comparison to storing the complete state history.
-Also from the viewpoint of just the blockchain, the hash address of the statechain does not reveal any information about its content.
+By storing only the statechain address on the blockchain significantly reduces the contract storage costs to negligible in comparison to storing the complete state history.
+Also, the statechain address is just the hash of the state history, it does not reveal the actual state information.
+So now that we have a link between blockchain and the statechain, we can now design a security model for accessing the statechain.

 <p align="center">
 <img src="/images/statechain.png">